petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/creating-your-first-javascript-client-extension.md

 ## Next Steps

 Congratulations!
-You have successfully created and used your first JS client extension in Liferay.
+You have successfully used your first JS client extension in Liferay.
 Next, try deploying other client extension types.

 * [Creating Your First CSS Client Extension](./creating-your-first-css-client-extension.md)